 - 1/2 cup honey

 - 1/2 cup dijon mustard

 - 3-4 garlic cloves, minced

-- 1 sprig freshly chopped Rosemary
+- 2 Tbsp. freshly chopped rosemary

 - Ground pepper, to taste

-Jim Meyers survives between road trips by pushing all the buttons at Vertizon Photography and is a recovering copywriter, turned freelance writer.
+Jim Meyers survives between road trips by pushing all the buttons at Vertizon Photography and is a recovering copywriter turned freelance writer.
 He’s climbed, skied, backpacked, cycled and fly fished extensively throughout North America and is selfishly raising two budding adventurers with his wife and Type-2 fun soulmate in Seattle, WA.